gvwilson/thirdbit/_pages/about.md

 ![Greg Wilson]({{site.github.url}}/files/gvwilson-toque-2013.jpg)

-I was born in 1963, and grew up on [Vancouver Island](http://www.town.lakecowichan.bc.ca/), where two inches of rain is considered a light shower.
+I was born in 1963 and grew up on [Vancouver Island](http://www.town.lakecowichan.bc.ca/), where two inches of rain is considered a light shower.
 I completed a Bachelor's degree in Mathematics and Engineering at [Queen's University](http://www.queensu.ca) in 1984, then worked in Ottawa before moving to Edinburgh to do an M.Sc. in Artificial Intelligence in 1985-86.
-I spent the next six years working as a programmer at the [Edinburgh Parallel Computing Centre](http://www.epcc.ed.ac.uk/) while doing a Ph.D. in Computer Science (which I completed in 1992) and writing popular science articles.
+I spent the next six years working at the [Edinburgh Parallel Computing Centre](http://www.epcc.ed.ac.uk/) while doing a Ph.D. in Computer Science (which I completed in 1992) and writing popular science articles for *The Independent* and [*New Scientist*](https://www.newscientist.com/).

 Between 1992 and 1995
 I wrote [a book on parallel programming](http://www.amazon.com/Practical-Programming-Scientific-Engineering-Computation/dp/0262231867/)